 Caring in different ways: Stories that matter

-We spoke to two colleagues about their experiences, and how support, flexibility and understanding helped them balance work with caring responsibilities.
+We spoke to a colleague about their experiences, and how support, flexibility and understanding helped them balance work with caring responsibilities.

 Trigger warning: This article discusses topics including premature birth and neurological conditions.
 If these topics affect you, you may wish to refrain from reading further.